-A breast prosthesis (“pro-see-this”) is an artificial breast form which fits into a bra cup to replace your natural breast after a mastectomy or wide-local excision.
+A breast prosthesis (“pro-see-this”) is an artificial breast form which fits into a bra cup to replace your natural breast after a mastectomy.

 If you find a bra uncomfortable during this time, you can wear a camisole top or a vest.

 Choose a top or vest that is made with Lycra to give you support.

 If you have had a wide local excision or lumpectomy you might not have lost much breast tissue, but your breast may be a different shape.
 This will affect the type of prosthesis that you need.
 For example: